THE FOUNDER OF DIVINE INDWELLING

 Dominicans and Vincentians | Formation in the preaching and intellectual traditions of the Dominicans and the Vincentian charism of service to the poor — connecting the interior life to the call of the world.

-Hindu community and Buddhist temples | Eight years of daily life in a Hindu community in Bali, alongside time in residence in Buddhist temples.
+Hindu community and Buddhist temples | Eight years of daily life in a Hindu community in Bali, alongside time in residence in Buddhist monasteries.
 A formation received through proximity, participation, and genuine relationship.

 Islam, received from the inside | Her late father was a Muslim scholar, writer, and teacher.
 Her encounter with Islam was familial and deep — received through a lifelong relationship with someone who lived the tradition with integrity and love.